Freight Shipping from Columbus to Greenville

 How much does it cost to ship freight from Columbus to Greenville?

-Full truckload (FTL) rates from Columbus, OH to Greenville, SC currently range from $991-$1,222 for a standard dry van load over the 461-mile route.
+Full truckload (FTL) rates from Columbus, OH to Greenville, SC currently range $991-$1,222 (roughly $2.17-$2.68 per mile over 461 miles).
 LTL shipments typically cost $454-$792 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Columbus to Greenville?

-Standard FTL transit from Columbus to Greenville is approximately 8 hrs by truck over 461 miles.
+Standard FTL transit from Columbus to Greenville is approximately 8 hrs by truck over 461 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Columbus to Greenville freight?